Lecturer: Andrew Levan

 Weighting: 7.5 CATS

 The module discusses the theory behind the formation of the first stars and galaxies from primordial density perturbations, the build-up of mass through hierarchical structure formation and the importance of feedback in shaping galaxies.
-It also highlights current observations being conducted to directly observe distant structures, which formed when the Universe was less than 5% of its current age.
-It outlines the insight that arises from them, and discusses how new observations with missions set for launch in the next few years might answer the remaining, central questions in the field.
+It also highlights observations currently being conducted to observe distant structures, which formed when the Universe was less than 5% of its current age.
+It outlines the insights that arise from them, and discusses how new observations from missions set for launch in the next few years might answer some of the unanswered questions in the field.

 To study what is known about the Universe to the limits of current observations and beyond, to identify gaps in current knowledge and to look at future prospects.

 By the end of the module, students should: